dockstore/dockstore/_docs/posting-zips.md

 ## Tutorial

-Following is a simple example using curl to create a hosted workflow, creating a zip, and posting the zip to create a version.
+The following is a simple example using curl to create a hosted workflow, creating a zip, and posting the zip to create a version.

 You will need to have registered with Dockstore, and you need your Dockstore token.
 To get